Superraptor/o2wb/README.md

 There are two main approaches to setting up a Wikibase Suite instance, a [Docker-based setup (extended install)](https://www.mediawiki.org/wiki/Wikibase/Docker) and a [full manual setup](https://www.mediawiki.org/wiki/Wikibase/Suite).
 Follow the corresponding links for the respective installation manuals.
 In the Docker-based setup, the components of the Wikibase Suite are automatically set up in Docker containers, making the installation and configuration process much easier.
 In the full manual setup, each component must be installed separately.
 We recommend using the Docker-based setup.

+For this fork, it has only been tested in the Docker-based setup.

 ## Creating a bot account in Wikibase

 In order to use O2WB, you need to set up a Wikibase bot with the necessary permissions.
 Follow these steps:

-Create a new Wikibase bot with the following permissions related to page editing:
-- High-volume editing
-- Edit existing pages
-- Create, edit, and move pages
+1. Go to `Special:SpecialPages` on your MediaWiki instance and click on `Bot passwords`.
+2. Log in to your account.
+3. Enter a `Bot name` into the section labeled `Create a new bot password`.
+4. Click `Create`.
+5. Select the following permissions: (1) high-volume (bot) access, (2) edit existing pages, and (3) create, edit, and move pages.
+6. Make sure to get your bot's name (`username@botname`) and your bot password.

-Now that you have set up the Wikibase bot account, you are ready to start using O2WB to import and export ontologies.
+Now that you have set up the Wikibase bot account, you are (almost) ready.
+Next, update your `config.json` file with your MediaWiki instance information and your bot information.

 ## Importing an ontology

 The process of importing an ontology into Wikibase is straightforward with the help of the o2wb-imp command or the manual import.py script.